devlinmorrow/httpServer/README.md

 order to set up running the Cob Spec test suite against this program.
 I would like to create a more extensive build automation system to cut down on such set up for others.

 * **Response Builder**
 Several of the Handlers needs to build the same type of Response (e.g. 'Not Found Response').
 Currently, they are each manually building such identical Responses - this should be performed by a Builder class.

+  This will also help with some of the 'magic Strings' that are in my code - places where I have hardcoded String values which need to be removed, such as when setting the values of ResponseHeaders.

+* **File Handling**
+In addition to Response building, there are file manipulations shared between classes which essentially has led to code duplication.
+Given more time, I would like to come up with a better system for automating retrieving files (for example, identifying their file type and automatically setting this as the Content-Type header of the response).